The Most Common Roof Leak Locations and How to Fix Them

 I love natural light, but I detest skylights.
 Your roof is meant to shed water and keep your home dry; installing a window in the middle of it is a bad idea.
 However, there are plenty of good skylight manufacturers and installation best practices that can reduce your risk for a skylight leak.
 (We will cover this topic more in a different post).
 Usually if a skylight leaks, it happens around the flashing (metal installed underneath shingles along the roofline).

 Over time, flashing can become bent or corroded and allow hard rains to drive moisture underneath it and inside the home.
 New step flashing along the sides and header flashing on top of the skylight can shore up the perimeters along the roofline.
-The dome or glass of the skylight can leak as well, especially if it’s cracked or has a poor seal on its frame.
+The skylight’s dome or glass can also leak, especially if it’s cracked or has a poor seal on its frame.
 This is a more difficult and expensive repair because the dome will need to be swapped out for a new one.

 The base of the chimney is another common leaking area.
 Once again, the metal flashing is usually to blame.
 This can often be easily replaced, but sometimes adding a chimney cricket can help divert water around the back of the chimney to keep it from pooling.
 A Chimney cricket is an angled saddle creating a sloped peak to encourage more consistent water runoff away from the joining point between the roof and the chimney.
 We always want water flowing (not pooling) on the roof.